From: Robert Griesemer

 -The variadic function append

--appends zero or more values x
+-appends zero or more values x to a slice s

--and returns the resulting slice of the same type as s
+-and returns the resulting slice of the same type as s.

--The core type of s
+-The core type of s must be a slice

--of type []E
+-of type []E.

-are passed to a parameter of type ...E
+-The values x are passed to a parameter of type ...E

 -and the respective parameter